 There are plenty of things that will aid your survival in a zombie apocalypse.
 Weapons, food, water, and secure shelter are of the utmost importance.
 Obtaining weapons and other materials is relatively straight forward but securing your home against zombies is something most homeowners never really consider.

 One of the best tools at your disposal is a home security system, preferably a wireless model that you install yourself (much like those offered by Protect America).
-A home security system has a lot of benefits in a zombie apocalypse and can help you and your family survive the hoards of flesh eaters.
+A home security system has a lot of benefits in a zombie apocalypse and can help you and your family survive the outbreak of hoards of flesh eaters.
 Follow the advice in this article and you’ll have a fighting chance of surviving the inevitable onslaught of the walking dead.

 What Type of Zombie Are We Most Likely to Encounter during the Apocalypse?